deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 ---
 title: "Are AI Detectors Good Enough?
 A Survey on Quality of Datasets With Machine-Generated Texts"
-summary: "AI text detectors struggle in real-world scenarios despite high benchmark scores; this study reveals dataset quality issues and proposes evaluation methods for better AI detection."
+summary: "AI-generated text detectors struggle in real-world scenarios due to flawed evaluation datasets; this study proposes robust methods to evaluate these datasets and improve detector reliability."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-18", "🤗 24-10-21"]
 showSummary: true